May Sale. Ends May 26th

 Moving On to Sixth Form and College

-Coming into sixth form, most sixth forms require a minimum of five GCSEs at grade 4 or above, including English and maths at grade 5.
-The higher you go in the rankings, the more competitive your sixth form options become.
-For a top sixth form, you’re looking for a grade 6 average across all subjects, and a grade 7 or above in the subjects you want to study at A-level.
+Your GCSE results will be the deciding factor in opening doors to your next stage of education.
+Most sixth forms require a minimum of five GCSEs at grade 4 or above, including English and Maths at grade 5.
+The more competitive the sixth form, the higher the bar — a top sixth form may look for a grade 6 average across all subjects, and grade 7 or above in the subjects you want to study at A-level.

-Helpful Tip: The National Careers Service has got you covered, offering a free skills assessment that gives you a completely tailored plan, when you’re not sure which path to take in your career or what grades you’ll need for your goals.
+💡 Helpful Tip: Not sure which path to take or what grades you’ll need?
+The National Careers Service offers a free skills assessment that gives you a completely tailored plan for your career goals.

 GCSE Requirements for Universities